ChatGPT has been increasingly in the spotlight recently, and in May 2023, I published a blog about its application in medical translation.

 For our clients in the medical field, the prompts of ChatGPT are an interesting topic for both medical translators and translation checkers.

-It seems that the output character count for a single question to ChatGPT is gradually increasing, but practically, it will likely be used in units of about 3 to 4 paragraphs at most, specifying term translations or trying to get translations suitable for specific purposes.
+The number of characters in ChatGPT's output per single query seems to be increasing over time, but in practical use, it will likely be used in units of about 3 to 4 paragraphs at most, specifying terminology translations or trying to produce translations suited to the intended purpose.

-Therefore, when dealing with a large volume of medical content, I believe it will be used primarily as a supplementary resource.
+Therefore, when handling large volumes of medical content, it will be used only as a supplementary tool.

-Our company offers human translation services, post-editing services, and the automatic translation software MTrans for Office, which is equipped with ChatGPT integration.
+Our company also offers human translation services, post-editing services, and the automatic translation software MTrans for Office equipped with ChatGPT integration features.
 If you have any concerns or interests, please feel free to contact us.

 In addition, we provide information related to medical/healthcare translation, as listed below.
 We hope you find it helpful.